-is a computational pipeline for finding mutations relative to a reference sequence in short-read DNA re-sequencing data for microbial sized genomes. breseq
+is a computational pipeline for finding mutations relative to a reference sequence in short-read DNA re-sequencing data for haploid microbial-sized genomes. breseq

-is a command line tool implemented in C++ and R. It will compile and function on a variety of Unix platforms, including MacOSX.
+is a command line tool implemented in C++ and R. It will compile and function on a variety of Unix platforms, including MacOSX and Cygwin.
 It reports single-nucleotide mutations, point insertions and deletions, large deletions, and new junctions supported by mosaic reads (such as those produced by new mobile element insertions) in an annotated HTML format.

 Additional test data and an example of breseq output: